MariaBarros/kokoro-dai-references/README.md

 ## What Kokoro Dai Project is
 * A software development training program
-* A creative way for showing colective and individual skils of its members
+* A creative way for showing colective and individual skills of its members
 * A communitiy that explores the new technologies
 * An unstructured organization
 * A human group acquiring new knewledge from the begining